RGPhD/e15/independent-study/README.md

 + As a brand new full-stack web developer, I have found Flexbox easy to code for parts of my webpages.
 However, it is not as fault tolerant as CSS Grid when trying to code an entire course site page.

 ## CSS Grid
 + CSS Grid is the most robust layout system in web design.
-A course website author can iterate code to align and nest multiple web page elements into columns and rows.
+A course website author can iterate code to align and nest multiple webpage elements into columns and rows.
 CSS Grid is the newest layout spec available in the latest browsers (Kramer, 2020).
 + Further, CSS Grid can divide a page into main sections and define the relationship of HTML primitives by size, position, and even layer.
 + The only disadvantage I have found for CSS Grid is older browser compatibility issues.
 However, “when used with care for simple cases, Grid can gracefully fall back to older layout techniques” (Williams, 2018).
 + Learn more about CSS Grid and other CSS Methodologies.
 Get 6 months of an Educative and or Frontend Masters membership **FREE** by enrolling in the GitHub Student Developer Pack at <https://education.github.com/students>.